Southern Pruning

 Remove foil and bake additional 10-15 minutes or until chicken is cooked through.
 Transfer chicken to individual dinner plates and keep warm.
 Pour liquid from baking dish into small skillet.
 Add chicken broth and bring to boil.
 Cook until reduced by half.
 Whisk in butter.
 Pour sauce over chicken and serve immediately.

-7 Responses to “Southern Pruning”
+7 responses to “Southern Pruning”

 Stop the murder!
 (Love your post!)
 Happy Pinks!